arrow

 Personality

 So, how do you create a brand with personality?
 Simple.
 You develop your firm’s attributes as though it were a real person.
 Does it have a sense of humor?
 Is it a genius type?
-Develop all the personality traits that you want your brand be known for, and give it a voice, tone and style that makes its personality shine through.
+Develop all the personality traits you want your brand to be known for, and give it a voice, tone and style that makes its personality shine through.

 Persistence